The Suffolk Joint Learning Disability Strategy Live Launch

 11th September 2018

-The Partnership hosted a Joint Workstream meeting, which looked at the ideas and input shared in the Strategy refresh meeting in July.
-We co-produced a plan moving forward to make the most of our resources and to constantly develop the way we work together.
-A full report of the 2018-20 strategy refresh will be available in late October 2018.
+The joint Workstream meeting brought together all 7 working groups who looked at the ideas and input shared in the Strategy refresh meeting in July.
+A co-produced plan was made to make the most of the resources and to constantly develop the way we work together.
+A report of the 2018-20 strategy refresh is planned for late October 2018.

 31st January 2018